duxank/cypress/README.md

 - The Page Object is a plain object, no classes or `new` needed.
 - Each test iteration starts on a fresh page to avoid state issues.
 - CAPTCHA is automatically read and solved for convenience.

+## Mochawesome Reporting in This Framework

+This Cypress framework uses **Mochawesome** to generate detailed HTML reports for every test run.
+It is integrated so that all your **data-driven tests and Page Object actions** automatically log results.

+### How It Works

+1. **Reporter Integration**
+   - Added in `cypress.config.js` under `reporter` and `reporterOptions`.
+   - Every test run generates a report in `cypress/reports/`.